 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-For anyone who has ever struggled with Borderline Personality Disorder (BPD), or ever been in a relationship with someone who has BPD, a painfully obvious truth is that communication can quickly and easily deteriorate and turn into conflict/drama.
-There are reasons for this communication difficulty, although not the types of reasons that people without a knowledge of mental health might tend to believe, such as insisting that the suffering person simply wants to be difficult or create drama.
+For anyone who has ever struggled with Borderline Personality Disorder (BPD), or ever been in a relationship with someone who has BPD, the painfully obvious truth is that communication can quickly and easily deteriorate and turn into conflict/drama.
+There are reasons for this communication difficulty, although not the types of reasons that people without a knowledge of mental health might tend to believe, such as insisting that the suffering person wants to be difficult or create drama.

-A more likely reason for repetitious communication difficulties in cases of BPD has to do with being unable to recognize and manage difficult emotions as they are happening in the moment, resulting in ineffective/impulsive reacting.
+A more likely reason for repetitious communication difficulties in cases of BPD has to do with being unable to recognize and manage difficult emotions as they are happening moment-to-moment, resulting in ineffective/impulsive reacting.
 Communication problems are also strongly influenced by being on the receiving end of responses from others that increase (rather than decrease) the emotional challenge.
 Thankfully, these types of patterns can be noticed and adjusted when both the suffering person and the people she associates with are open to learning new approaches that account for emotional challenges.

 A typical pattern of toxic communication that happens between persons with BPD and their significant others involves persistently skipping over emotional experience and more or less forcing logic.
-In these types of situations, both the suffering person and significant others are both probably ignoring the need to address emotions skillfully, meaning that both parties are in need of learning more about honoring and managing emotions.
+In these types of situations, both the suffering person and significant others are both probably ignoring the need to address emotions skillfully, meaning that both parties are in need of learning more about honouring and managing emotions.
 Instead of working together to solve problems, relate, and be mutually supportive, the emphasis is instead often placed on winning (“being right”).

-Unfortunately, this kind of emotionally neglectful approach to communication tends to activate emotional sensitivities that a person with BPD cannot yet manage alone.
-With each exchange of ideas and opinions that does not acknowledge emotion when emotions are relevant, layers of emotional pressure can multiply and fester.
-As the pattern of emotional neglect continues, the person with BPD usually appears more and more “out of control” and “irrational” because of the building internal pressure, and therefore, seems to be “the problem”… the sole cause and creator of conflict and drama.
+Unfortunately, this emotionally neglectful approach to communication tends to activate emotional sensitivities that a person with BPD cannot yet manage alone.
+With each exchange of ideas and opinions that do not acknowledge emotion when emotions are relevant, layers of emotional pressure can multiply and fester.
+As the pattern of emotional neglect continues, the person with BPD usually appears more and more “out of control” and “irrational” because of the internal building pressure, and therefore, seems to be “the problem”… the sole cause and creator of conflict and drama.
 However, nothing could be further from the truth.
 The chaos of BPD is a co-created blend of emotional neglect and ignorance between interacting individuals.

 Since humans are usually so well-versed in their use of logic and reason, this is why I tend to focus on the topic of validation in my writing (to encourage more balance in communication) – see validation article one and validation article two.
-Without attempting to create a balance between skillful attending to emotions and typical use of logic and reason in our communication, the time and energy spent attempting to be logical may in fact be wasted.
-I say this because in addition to sparking conflict and drama, ignored emotions also increase the odds of entirely ignoring the other information we share with each other.
+Without attempting to create a balance between skillful attending to emotions and typical use of logic and reason in our communication, the time and energy spent trying to be logical may be wasted.
+I say this because, in addition to sparking conflict and drama, ignored emotions also increase the odds of entirely ignoring the other information we share with each other.